NoctalIvan/autochart/README.md

 autochart.polarArea(data)
 ```

-`data` can be either an object or an array :
+`data` can be either an object or an array, in one or two dimensions :

 ```javascript
 const objectChart = autochart.bar({